 The China Studies Program enables students to engage China's ancient history and intrigue from an insider's perspective.
 While immersed in Chinese culture, students participate in seminar courses on the historical, cultural, religious, geographic, and economic realties of this strategic and populous nation.
 Students choose between completing a broad Chinese Studies Concentration or a Business Concentration, which includes an internship at an international business in China.
 Students also study standard Chinese language and apply their skills by serving in an orphanage or tutoring Chinese students in English.
-The program begins and finishes the semester in Hong Kong and introduces students to the diversity of China, including Beijing, Shanghai, Xi'an and Xiamen.
+The program introduces students to the diversity of China, including Beijing, Shanghai, Xi'an, Xiamen and Hong Kong.
 This interdisciplinary, cross-cultural program enables students to communicate and understand the unique culture and people of China with an informed, Christ-centered perspective.
 Students earn 16-17 semester hours of credit.
 For additional information and application materials, contact the Crossroads Office.